impressox/impressox-agent/memory-bank/projectbrief.md

 ## Success Criteria

-- [Planned] Backend service layer hoạt động như cầu nối trung gian, đảm bảo xử lý nghiệp vụ, truy xuất dữ liệu, tích hợp hệ thống ngoài một cách hiệu quả và bảo mật.
+- [Planned] Backend service layer functions as an intermediary bridge, ensuring efficient and secure business logic processing, data retrieval, and external system integration.
 - [Planned] Users can manage DeFi assets, swap tokens, and receive alerts in one place.
 - [Planned] No frontrunning or unfair execution due to Espresso integration.
 - [Planned] Users receive actionable insights and security alerts in real time.